izzykayu/ClinicalScorecard/README.md

 # ClinicalScorecard
-Our team's repo for the National Clinical NLP Challenge 2c2 Task 3 on Concept Normalization!
+### Our team's repo for the National Clinical NLP Challenge 2c2 Task 3 on Concept Normalization!

+# Description of Task from n2c2 Website

-# Information on Package and Folders
+# Information on Data Folders
 more at data/README.md for data currently
 * train_text has training free text files